BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 **System Integration Eng:**
 + Learn about the subsystem bug that escaped to system level and add coverages.
-+ Learn about time cosuming operations that can be helped with automation test coverages.
++ Learn about time consuming operations that can be helped with automation test coverages.
 + Align on coverage distribution, don't step over each other.

 **Tech:**
 + Request build help.
 + Document feedback & red line.
-+ Learn about commonly stocked/prefered common parts.
++ Learn about commonly stocked/preferred common parts.
 + Learn about how to improve build documents.

 **Test Automation Eng:**
-+ New infrastruct to that is been added.
++ Share latest development of infrastures and best practices.
 + Learn about other subsystem automation setup and what can be reused.

 ### Processes and Tools

 Having a interactive test requirement tracking process would be helpful for a rapidly moving organization.
 As new requirement and assumptions emerge quickly in a start up.
-An easy to use `test requirement tracking matirx` tool that could provide low friction for developer to keep it up to date, and also provide a tracking of existing coverage and their state of health would offer great benefit.
-The team can have the minimum amount of coverage at early stage with quick implimentation and add duplicated coverage when feature matured for more test bandwidth and availability.
+An easy to use `test requirement tracking matrix` tool that could provide low friction for developer to keep it up to date, and also provide a tracking of existing coverage and their state of health would offer great benefit.
+The team can have the minimum amount of coverage at early stage with quick implementation and add duplicated coverage when feature matured for more test bandwidth and availability.

-A **nice-to-have** leader board for people to put up their common conplaints and desired quality of life improvement will be a good way to create traction on making feedback or improvoments.
+A **nice-to-have** leader board for people to put up their common complaints and desired quality of life improvement will be a good way to create traction on making feedback or improvements.

 New tool **show and tell** or **technical section deep dive** will be good ways to share lessons learned and grow the general knowledge on systems.